Minamata disease

 Minamata disease (水俣病, Minamata-byō) is a neurological disease caused by severe mercury poisoning.
-Signs and symptoms include ataxia, numbness in the hands and feet, general muscle weakness, loss of peripheral vision, and damage to hearing and speech.
+Symptoms include ataxia, numbness in the hands and feet, general muscle weakness, loss of peripheral vision, and damage to hearing and speech.
 In extreme cases, insanity, paralysis, coma, and death follow within weeks of the onset of symptoms.
-A congenital form of the disease affects fetuses, causing microcephaly, extensive cerebral damage, and symptoms similar to those seen in cerebral palsy.
+A form of the disease in babies, with microcephaly, extensive cerebral damage, and symptoms similar to those seen in cerebral palsy also occurred.

 Minamata disease was first discovered in the city of Minamata, Kumamoto Prefecture, Japan, in 1956.
 It was caused by the release of methylmercury in the industrial wastewater from a chemical factory owned by the Chisso Corporation, which continued from 1932 to 1968.
 It has also been suggested that some of the mercury sulfate in the wastewater was also metabolized to methylmercury by bacteria in the sediment.
 This highly toxic chemical bioaccumulated and biomagnified in shellfish and fish in Minamata Bay and the Shiranui Sea, which, when eaten by the local population, resulted in mercury poisoning.
 The poisoning and resulting deaths of both humans and animals continued for 36 years, while Chisso and the Kumamoto prefectural government did little to prevent the epidemic.
 The animal effects were severe enough in cats that they came to be named as having "dancing cat fever."

-As of March 2001, 2,265 victims had been officially recognized as having Minamata disease and over 10,000 had received financial compensation from Chisso.
+As of March 2001, 2,265 people had been officially recognized as having Minamata disease and over 10,000 had received financial compensation from Chisso.
 By 2004, Chisso had paid $86 million in compensation, and in the same year was ordered to clean up its contamination.
 On March 29, 2010, a settlement was reached to compensate as-yet uncertified victims.

 A second outbreak of Minamata disease occurred in Niigata Prefecture in 1965.
 The original Minamata disease and Niigata Minamata disease are considered two of the Four Big Pollution Diseases of Japan.